Cyb3rDudu/AVEvasionPractice/README.md

 ### 04-NonExistingURL.cs
 This code makes an HTTP request to a fictitious domain.
 If no response is received (the expected outcome), the shellcode runner will execute.
 If a response is received, it indicates potential interference.
 Antivirus sandboxes often cannot make outbound requests and may instead reply with a fake response to allow the code to continue executing.
 Therefore, if the code fails, it is likely running in the real world; otherwise, it might be in an AV sandbox.

+### 05-KnownPath.cs
+If the target's username is known, it may be possible to specify actions that will only execute in the context of that user.
+For example, in this code, a file is written to the desktop of the user "User".
+The contents of that file are then read back, and if they match what was written, the shellcode will execute.